-a reflection on my experience following spontaneous spiritual emergence, or healing, in 2012 and brief review of CRAZYWISE: Rethinking Madness documentary, written with infinite gratitude for the gift of a rare joy and a free-willed contentment.
+a reflection on my experience following spontaneous spiritual emergence, or healing, in 2012 and brief review of CRAZYWISE: Rethinking Madness documentary

-Spiritual emergence, often lumped into one bag of experience, actually has many ways and these ways vary by individual according to the personality, life experience, physical health, and more, so that we may consider countless varieties and potentials.
+Spiritual emergence or healing has many ways and these ways vary by individual according to the personality, life experience, physical health, and more, so that we may consider countless varieties and potentials.
 What we can count on is difference and, so, there is no treatment, as such, for spiritual emergence.

 Still, fundamentals of care apply for individuals who are spiritually emergent, ie experiencing spiritual or energetic healing and integration.
 These fundamentals are healthy/clean food, shelter, clothing, social inclusion, and compassionate relations.